NetLogo/LevelSpace/README.md

 ```

-Reports the name of the .nlogo file of the model.
+Reports the name of the model file.
 This is the name of the window in which the model appears when visible.
 If a list of models is given, a list of names is reported.